hak8or/Personal_Doge_Picaxe/README.md

 - [This] (http://www.reddit.com/r/dogemining/comments/1uncvb/the_benefits_of_mining_using_p2pool_better) Reddit post gives more benefits and discussion.

+##### This is still in Alpha!
+ Expect bugs and various issues.
+It works fine on my end, but not all edge cases are taken into consideration so various problems may show up.
+Send me an email or make an issue and I will get on it as soon as I can.
+This is NOT production ready.

 So, how do you get started?
 Easy!
 ---------------------------------
 1) Download and install: